NikolayKossov/telegram_bot/README.md

 ## Usage

 Open Telegram and start the bot using `/start`.
-Then type the name of a movie (e.g., “Inception” or “comedy with Jim Carrey”), and the bot will reply with relevant results.
+Then type the name of a movie (e.g., "Terminator"), and the bot will reply with relevant results.

 ## The Structure